• Skip to primary navigation

 Next, heat a large cast-iron pan over medium heat until just smoking.
 Add one tablespoon of butter and swirl to coat the pan.
 Add in garlic and rosemary.

-Pat dry the steak, sprinkle with salt on both sides, then place into the hot pan and cook, allowing a crust to form.
+Pat dry the wagyu new york strip streak, sprinkle with salt on both sides, then place into the hot pan and cook, allowing a crust to form.
 Add another tablespoon of butter, then flip and cook for another minute.

 Transfer the browned steak to the oven and cook at 400ºF for another 4-5 minutes.
 Remove, wrap in foil, and top with one tablespoon of the garlic compound butter.
 Seal the foil and allow it to rest.